RishabhJain2404/Digital-Music-Store-Analysis-Using-SQL/Digital music store sql queries.md

 ---

-3. Let's find out who is the best customer of our digital music store.
+3. Let's find out who is the best customer of our music store.
 The customer who has spent the most money will be declared the best customer.

 ```sql